 For the most part, however, these companies offer trading in coin trusts and exchange-traded funds that hold crypto assets.

 The future price of bitcoin depends on whether digital currencies can serve as useful financial assets.
 There was little support for this concept among financial newsmakers in the early years, but some once-skeptical major investors have come around.

 Warren Buffett, whose Berkshire Hathaway company has rewarded investors with tremendous returns over decades, once described cryptocurrency as “rat poison squared,” and he swore he would never touch it.
 But by purchasing NuBank, a digital “neobank” involved in the crypto space, Buffet has given bitcoin a secondhand vote of confidence.

-Adoption by these and other corporate leaders could support a reversal in bitcoin’s free fall and bring higher value by the end of 2022.
+Adoption by these and other corporate leaders could support a reversal in bitcoin’s free fall and bring higher value in the coming year.

 Ian Balina, founder of crypto research firm Token Metrics, sees bitcoin in a down cycle due to general investor pessimism on risk assets, but he also sees a benefit from the development of Web 3.0, a new blockchain-based internet.
 That said, bitcoin is an old-school cryptocurrency, which could give Web 3.0 coins like chainlink and polkadot an edge over the longer term.